Master of Science in Oceanography (MSc)

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Allen, Susan Elizabeth (Oceans and Inland Waters, Prediction and Climatic Modeling, physical oceanography, coastal oceanography, forecast models, coupled bio-physics and chem-physics and all three models)
+Allen, Susan Elizabeth (physical oceanography, coastal oceanography, forecast models, coupled bio-physics and chem-physics and all three models)

 Andersen, Raymond (Chemicals produced by marine organisms)